sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 ##### CTE - Common Table Expression

 Queries can grow more and more complex depending on the kind of information we must extract.
-Joins, subqueries, views, things can grow in complexity pretty fast.
+Joins, subqueries, [views][0652], things can grow in complexity pretty fast.

 One approach to ease such pain is to identify the duplicity in your subqueries and promote them to CTE's.